dodyw/aleyya-chatbot-ios/README.md

 ## Acknowledgments

 - OpenRouter for providing access to various AI models
-- The SwiftUI and Combine frameworks
+- The SwiftUI and Combine frameworks for enabling rapid iOS development
 - The open-source community for inspiration and shared knowledge

 ---